 Membership

-The Steering Committee shall consist of the Officers of the UFS (President and President-Elect or Past President). and six UFS members elected annually to two year staggered terms by the UFS, with the proviso that each campus shall be represented, In the event a campus is not represented among the six elected members, then that campus shall hold a special election for a steering representative who will be in addition to the other six elected representatives.
-The President of the UFS shall chair the Steering Committee and the Administrative Staff Assistant shall serve as secretary of the Committee.
+The Steering Committee shall consist of the Officers of the UFS (President and President-Elect or Past President). and six Senators elected annually to two year staggered terms by the UFS.The President of the UFS shall chair the Steering Committee and the Administrative Staff Assistant shall serve as secretary of the Committee.

 Meetings